-The Health and Society domain is contained within the program's Population Health and in this accreditation period includes Indigenous health.
-Teaching sessions include team-based learning activities early in the course exploring both global and localised focus on Australian health.
+The Health and Society domain is contained within the program's Population Health and in this accreditation period includes Indigenous Health.
+Teaching sessions include TBL activities early in the course exploring both global and localised focus on Australian health.
 Indigenous health encompasses social determinants of health and principles of health.

-The Program has embedded professionalism and leadership throughout different themes and units of study, and is largely delivered via the Ethics, Law and Professionalism (ELP) theme.
+The Program has embedded professionalism and leadership throughout different themes and units of study, and is largely delivered via the ELP theme.
 This theme has both capability statements with curriculum content and covers five main areas: Bioethical Concepts, Medico-legal and Clinical Ethics, Professionalism and Medical Practice, Humanities and Society, and Core Personal Attributes.
-These support the underpinning principle of the new Program, which is to allow students to develop understanding (Year 1), apply understanding in the healthcare environment (Years 2 and 3) and toward competency and demonstrate capability toward 'Prepared for Practice' (Year 4).
+These support the underpinning principle of the new Program, which is to allow students to develop understanding (Year 1), apply understanding in the healthcare environment (Years 2 and 3) and towards competency and demonstrate capability towards 'Prepared for Practice' (Year 4).